 At Long Bay Primary School we encourage our children to become aware of events and issues that could affect not only them and the people they know but also others in the local and wider community.
 We have a Student Health Team who promote healthy living and selected worthy causes.
 Each year the children participate in activities and fund raising events supporting organisations such as the Cancer Society's Daffodil Day and Canteen's Bandanna week.

 Thinking of others and being able to help is important and we are willing to support people in times of disaster, for example fundraising to support a community following an earthquake.

 Water Safety Skills Programme

-One special feature of our school is the participation in the Waterwise Programme, which is available to students in Year 6.
-Capable swimmers in Year 6 learn practical sailing skills at Waiake beach in six lessons each during Term 1 and 4.
-Weather dependent, we also incorporate kayaking and snorkelling into this water safety programme.
+One special feature of our school is the participation in the Waterwise Programme, which is available to students in the Year 6 classes.
+Capable swimmers in Year 6 learn practical sailing skills at Waiake beach in up to six lessons each during Term 1 and 4.
+The programme is weather dependent.
+We also incorporate kayaking and snorkelling into this water safety programme.
 Parents and teachers who are certified Waterwise sailing instructors guide the students.
 If you can commit to supporting the school programme and are interested in becoming a sailing instructor (no previous sailing experience required), please enquire at the school.